amsv01/mackar/README.md

 **Long version**

 As a consultant or a person or move to new device in short period, you want to have a full and quick automatic configuration for your macOS to save your time and make your life easier.
 Here I create a repo with all tool that I found useful and cool for developers in all these years.

-Why do I call it macKar?
-In Persian if you add "Kar" postfix to a word means a person who use or good in working with that.
-In the same time "mak-kar" is an adjective in Persian which means cunning.
-Pretty cool mix of English and Persian, hah?

 ## What it will install?